htmx-ui/hello/DESIGN_SYSTEM_BORDER_RADIUS.md

 # Border Radius System

-This document defines the consistent border radius system used throughout the UI library.
+This document defines the consistent border radius system used throughout the Hello UI library.

 ## Border Radius Scale